techidaily/site-fox-helps/source/_posts/2024-approved-ideal-accessories-for-optimal-gopro-photography.md

 Most of the action cameras come with fixed battery types and their power level can vary device to device.
 Few designs also come with removable battery types that assist users in easy replacement during long hour recording.
 Most of GoPro device batteries are having unique design so you cannot replace them and also it is not advised to buy third party accessories as more risks are involved due to quality variation.
 The Wasabi Power charger use to work with almost all popular [GoPro batteries](https://tools.techidaily.com/wondershare/filmora/download/) and this charger is often available with 3 year warranty from manufacturer.

-Want to know how to improve GoPro battery life or [how to choose right batteries for your GoPro Camera?](https://tools.techidaily.com/wondershare/filmora/download/)Check this article.
+Want to know how to improve GoPro battery life or [how to choose right batteries for your GoPro Camera?](https://tools.techidaily.com/wondershare/filmora/download/) Check this article.

 #### 3.Floaty Backdoor